pran-jal/anime-downloader/README.md

-# m3u8-downloader
+# m3u8-downloader v2

-Downloads the anime from .m3u8 file from animeheaven.pro using the episode url and ffmpeg.
+Downloads the anime from .m3u8 file by scrapping animeheaven.pro using the episode url and ffmpeg.

 # TODO